Keto at Mcdonalds – The Best Low Carb Options

 Preparing your own food while following a keto diet makes it easier to track your macros, but that doesn’t mean you need to go hungry if you’re out and about.
 When it comes to fast food, you’ll need to be a little more vigilant for hidden sugar and carbs, but it’s still possible to stay in the keto zone.
 As a general rule when eating out, stick to simpler foods: meat, veggies, and cheese.
 There can be a lot of hidden sugars and carbs in condiments, and you definitely want to pass on the bun.

-You won’t struggle to find fat and protein at McDonald’s, but since their meat does not have a reputation of being of the highest quality, it should not be a regular feature in your keto diet.
+You won’t struggle to find fat and protein at McDonald’s, but since their meat does not have a reputation of being of the highest quality.
+Fast food from places like McDonalds, Burger King, and Sonic should not be a regular feature in your keto diet.

 Low Carb Breakfast at McDonald’s